 Introduction: Broadly explain how this study addresses an important question in the field and how it is relevant to important concepts.
-Provide a discussion that forges a scholarly link to a few key papers that preceded this work; the literature review does not need to be exhaustive, but it should be sufficient and demonstrate an intimate knowledge of the field.
-Towards the end, the articulate the main objectives and describe what hypotheses are being tested.
-The final paragraph should briefly explain the approach that was taken to address the question and should summarize the major result.
+Provide a discussion that forges a scholarly link to key papers that preceded this work; the literature review does not need to be exhaustive, but it should be sufficient and demonstrate an intimate knowledge of the field, citing both classic and contemporary papers.
+Towards the end, the articulate the main objectives, describe what hypotheses are being tested and state what research questions are being asked and answered.

-Site Description (as appropriate): Concisely present the key features of the field site (e.g. location, soil type/texture, vegetation functional type/species, leaf area index) that are relevant to interpreting the results, with citations to relevant papers or theses describing research conducted at the site.
+Site Description (as appropriate): Present the key features of the field site (e.g. location, soil type/texture, structural and functional attributes of the vegetation/ecosystem, or chemical and physical characteristics of the water body) that are relevant to interpreting the results, with citations to relevant papers or theses describing research conducted at the site.

-Methods: Present concise information, including information on time and space sampling, on error in measurements and calibration procedures.
+Methods: Present information instrument specifications, like precision, sensitivity, accuracy and calibration procedure, tell the reader about the temporal and spatial aspects of sampling, and give details on error in measurements.
 The details of the modeling or statistical analysis should be described in a subsection.

 Results/Discussion: Combined use of Results/Discussion is controversial.
 Some journals discourage this type of organization.
-On the other hand, it has been my experience that combining the Results and Discussion reduces redundancy and facilitates the logical flow of information; research findings are interpreted immediately, rather than deep into the paper.
+On the other hand, combining the Results and Discussion reduces redundancy and facilitates the logical flow of information; research findings are interpreted immediately, rather than deep into the paper.
 When appropriate, manuscripts that combine these sections may be submitted to the Journal.

 If you have any questions, please contact us at email@example.com.